manav20/traffic_light-image-classifier/README.md

 # Traffic Light Image Classifier
-This project implements various computer vision techniques to biuld a classifier from images of traffic lights.The pipeline for the same as follows:
+This project implements various computer vision techniques to biuld a classifier from images of traffic lights.
+The pipeline for the same as follows:
 1. Loading and Visualizing the data
 2. Pre-Processing
 3. Feature Extraction